nushell/nushell.github.io/book/modules.md

      }
 }
 ```
-or in a file named the name of the module you want to create:
+or in a file named the same as the the module you want to create:
 ```
 # greetings.nu